Antonio Area Freeway System

 the backing for bonds that would fund major projects.
-Using this financing method typically would allow many major projects to be built done a commendable job of identifying and using other funding sources for several projects, most notably the US 281/Loop 1604 interchange.
-That action that project to be built toll-free even though it was originally a toll project.
+Using this financing method typically could allow many major projects to be built done a commendable job of identifying and using other non-toll funding sources for several most notably the US 281/Loop 1604 interchange.
+That action allowed that project to be built toll-free even though it was a toll project.